Vibra Energia

 Vibra Energia (formerly Petrobras Distribuidora or BR) is the largest distributor and marketer of petroleum derivatives and biofuels (ethanol) of Brazil and Latin America.
-It was an subsidiary of Petrobras until 2021 but now it is a corporation.
+It was a subsidiary of Petrobras until 2021 but now it is a corporation.
 The company has more than 8,000 gas stations in Brazil.
 It was founded on November 12, 1971 and is headquartered in Rio de Janeiro.

-Its largest competitors is Porto Alegre-based Ipiranga and Raízen (which operates filling stations branded as Shell).
+Its largest competitor is Porto Alegre-based Ipiranga and Raízen (which operates filling stations branded as Shell).